 - 1/2 cup cold butter cubed

-Remove the membrane, if any, from the ribs by lifting a corner with the tip of a knife and slowly pilling it free.
+- If needed, remove the membrane from the ribs by lifting a corner with the tip of a knife and slowly pulling it free.
 Season the ribs on both sides with salt and pepper.

-Place the ribs meaty side up on a baking sheet lined with foil.
-(Cut the slabs in halves if necessary to fit.)
+- Place the ribs meaty side up on a baking sheet lined with foil.
+(Cut the slabs in half if necessary to fit.)
 Cover tightly with a double-thickness of additional foil.
 Bake at 300°F for 2 hours.

 - While the ribs bake, make the sauce by combining the remaining ingredients (except for butter) in a blender or food processor.
 Transfer this to a medium sauce pan and simmer for 15 minutes over medium-high heat, stirring frequently.

 - Remove the sauce from the heat and stir in the cubed butter until fully incorporated.
 Let cool.